-- directly or indirectly imposes unfair purchase or selling prices or other unfair trading conditions (the proposed amendment would change the text to extend to the request of conditions, which differ from those that would likely persist under effective competition); - limits production, markets or technical development to the detriment of consumers; - discriminates by way of imposing different contractual conditions to similar transactions; - imposes supplementary obligations unrelated to the subject matter of the contract; or - without factual justification sells goods below their cost price (predatory pricing; this provision includes a rebuttable presumption, leaving it to the dominant undertaking to prove the contrary or to justify its pricing policy).
+- requests terms which differ from those that would likely persist under effective competition - in particular, the behaviour of undertakings on comparable markets with effective competition shall expressly be taken into account (this different wording, inspired by section 19 GWB, was introduced by the amendment); - limits production, markets or technical development to the detriment of consumers; - discriminates by way of imposing different contractual conditions to similar transactions; - imposes supplementary obligations unrelated to the subject matter of the contract; or - without factual justification, sells goods below their cost price (predatory pricing this provision includes a rebuttable presumption, leaving it to the dominant undertaking to prove the contrary or to justify its pricing policy).

-Further, market dominant electricity and gas utilities must, pursuant to the current proposal, not request terms and conditions that are less favourable than those of other utilities on comparable markets or prices that unduly exceed costs.
-It is on the market dominant utility to prove that any deviation is objectively justified.
-The sector specific regulator is also given standing to initiate fine proceedings before the Cartel Court (normally only the FCA and the FCP may do so).
+Initially, it was foreseen that the amendment shall prohibit market dominant electricity and gas utilities to request terms and conditions that are less favourable than those of other utilities on comparable markets or prices that unduly exceed costs.
+It would have been the market dominant utility's task to prove that any deviation is objectively justified.
+This proposed rule was heavily criticised.
+It was, inter alia, asserted that such a provision would amount to a price regulation.
+The adopted amendment does not include provisions in that regard.